polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/frontier/index.md

 ## Maintenance

-This tutorial is donated to Substrate Developer Hub by the [Moonbeam](https://moonbeam.network/) team, and made public in hopes that it will be useful.
+This tutorial was donated to Substrate Developer Hub by the [Moonbeam](https://moonbeam.network/) team, and made public in hopes that it will be useful.

-If you do encounter issues when following this tutorial, please [file a bug](https://github.com/substrate-developer-hub/frontier-workshop/issues/new) on github.
+If you do encounter issues when following this tutorial, please [file a bug](https://github.com/substrate-developer-hub/substrate-developer-hub.github.io/issues/new) on github.

 ## Contact